-The total units of credit for each curricular area must be passed in order to receive credit.
-The remainder of the courses a student takes is based upon advice from counselors, parents, teachers, and the student's identified areas of interest.
+The total credits for each subject area must be passed in order to qualify for graduation or early graduation.
+The remainder of the courses a student takes is based upon advice from counselors, parents, and teachers, as well as the student's identified areas of interest.
 To participate in the graduation ceremony, students must have completed ALL graduation requirements.